oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 -  an existing connection that does not qualify for pinging is obtained.
    The ``getConnection()`` call returns this to the application.
-Note that since a ping may not have been performed, the connection is not guaranteed to be usable
+Note that since a ping may not have been performed, the connection is not guaranteed to be usable.
 -  a new, usable connection is opened.
-This is returned to the application
+This is returned to the application.
--  a number of unsuccessful attempts to find a valid connection have been made, after which an error is returned to the application
+-  a number of unsuccessful attempts to find a valid connection have been made, after which an error is returned to the application.

 Pools in active use may never have connections idle longer than ``poolPingInterval``, so pinging often only occurs for infrequently